 Cardio is important for your health, cardiovascular system and muscle strength, but for skinny women, not every cardio is efficient cardio if you are trying and struggle to gain weight.

 Specifically, I’m talking about running here.
 For skinny ladies who are trying to build muscle, much better options to get your weekly dose of cardio are longer walks and 10 minutes of some cardio workout before your main resistance training.
-Some good alternative options that you can do as your pre-workout or warm-up session are LIIS or walking (cardiovascular exercise of low to moderate intensity that you are doing over some extended time), jumping rope, cycling, or rowing.
+Some good alternative options that you can do as your pre-workout or warm-up session are LIIS or walking (cardiovascular exercise of low to moderate intensity that you are doing over some extended time), jumping rope, cycling, rowing, or dancing.

 If you are training to gain weight, long runs are not the best option for you.
 You will spend a lot of calories and muscles, and for that reason, always go for some cardio alternatives that are more efficient in your case.

 Lifting weights is crucial for skinny girls who want to gain muscles and weight.
-Even if you are eating healthy and you are in a caloric surplus, that is not enough to gain lean muscles mass.
+Even if you are eating healthy and you are in a caloric surplus, that is not enough to gain lean muscle mass.
 Instead of building muscles, all these extra calories will go into storing fats, and I believe that is not your goal.
-For that reason, in order to stimulate muscles growth, and to direct these calories into building blocks for your muscles, lifting weights is crucial for your weight gain progress.
+For that reason, in order to stimulate muscle growth, and to direct these calories into building blocks for your muscles, lifting weights is crucial for your weight gain progress.